pymc-devs/pymc/README.rst

 Features
 ========
 - Convert graphs containing Aesara ``RandomVariable``\s into joint log-probability graphs
+- Transforms for ``RandomVariable``\s that map constrained support spaces to unconstrained spaces (e.g. the extended real numbers), and a rewrite that automatically applies these transformations throughout a graph
 - Tools for traversing and transforming graphs containing ``RandomVariable``\s
 - ``RandomVariable``-aware pretty printing and LaTeX output

 Examples
 ========

+Using ``aeppl``, one can create a joint log-probability graph from a graph containing Aesara ``RandomVariable``\s:

 .. code-block:: python